NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Armiger's Mobility.md

 **Prerequisites** expert in heavy armor; Hellknight Armiger Dedication
 * * *
 You've learned how best to move in heavy armor.
 When wearing heavy armor, if you meet the Strength requirement, instead of reducing the movement penalty by 5 feet, you reduce the penalty by 10 feet (typically reducing the penalty to 0).
-If you are a dwarf with the [[Feats/Unburdened Iron|Unburdened Iron]] feat, increase your Speed by 5 feet.
+If you are a dwarf with the [[Unburdened Iron|Unburdened Iron]] feat, increase your Speed by 5 feet.

 *Source: Pathfinder Lost Omens: World Guide*
 *OGL*